GFB Discussion Paper

 To begin with, let’s look at a typical turbo system.

 When you are driving, you floor the throttle and reach peak boost.
-In this situation, where you sure don’t want any leaks, the intake manifold and intercooler (and associated piping) are effectively at the same pressure (give or take a small amount for losses through the intercooler or throttle).
+In this situation, the intake manifold and intercooler (and associated piping), are effectively at the same pressure, (give or take a small amount for losses through the intercooler or throttle).

-Here’s the first problem:this test does not typically pressurise the intake manifold, therefore the top of the valve is left un-pressurised, and will therefore blow open under a relatively small amount of pressure – this is the first case where a false positive can result.
+Here’s the first problem: A smoke/intake pressure test does not typically pressurise the intake manifold (because the throttle is closed and likely an engine valve is open), therefore the top of the BOV is left un-pressurised.
+This means the BOV will begin to blow open with as little as 5psi of pressure – this is the first case where a false positive can result.

 As a separate issue, it should be noted that although a smoke test can point to a leak, it doesn’t actually give any kind of indication of the size of the leak.
 Sure, a leak is a leak, right?
-Well yes, but even leaks that are detectable by smoke test shouldn’t necessarily be assumed to be the cause of boost loss without further investigation.
+By definition, yes.
+But even leaks that are detectable by smoke test shouldn’t necessarily be assumed to be the cause of boost loss without further investigation.

 Note that a smoke tester pumps a miniscule amount of air in comparison to a turbo, so therefore if it is able to build pressure in the system any existing leak is highly unlikely to be larger enough to be the cause of boost loss.